watson-developer-cloud/assistant-web-chat-service-desk-starter/src/middleware/genesys/README.md

             1. In [`genesysServiceDesk.ts`](../../serviceDesks/genesys/genesysServiceDesk.ts), make sure to set the `AUTHENTICATED_CHAT_ENABLED` flag to `true`.

 1. From the project root directory, run `npm run dev`.
 To receive requests, make sure you have clicked the **On Queue** button in the Genesys UI.
 If you've linked everything to your Genesys Cloud account correctly, you should be able to connect to an agent in Genesys Cloud.

+**Implementation Notes:**

+There are two flags in [`genesysServiceDesk.ts`](../../serviceDesks/genesys/genesysServiceDesk.ts) that control advanced features such as agent availability and authenticated chat.
+- `OAUTH_API_CALLS_ENABLED`: Default is `false`.
+When set to `true`, any Genesys API calls that require OAuth tokens for authentication will be enabled.
+Currently, only agent availability uses this flag.
+- `AUTHENTICATED_CHAT_ENABLED`: Default is `false`.
+When set to `true`, JWT tokens will be used to authenticate chat users.